doc-detective/doc-detective/README.md

 ## Potential future features

-- New test actions
+- New/upgraded test actions:
-  - Curl commands (Support substitution/setting env vars.
+  - New: Curl commands.
+(Support substitution/setting env vars.
 Only check for `200 OK`.)
-  - Test if a referenced image (such as an icon) is present in the captured screenshot
+  - New: Test if a referenced image (such as an icon) is present in the captured screenshot.
+  - Upgrade: `type` action to support env vars (Particularly useful for passing credentials).
-  - Upgrade `wait` action to support waiting for a specific element to be present, regardless of duration
+  - Upgrade: `wait` action to support waiting for a specific element to be present, regardless of duration.
+  - Upgrade: `startRecording` and `stopRecording` to support start, stop, and intermediate test action state image matching to track differences between video captures from different runs.
-- Suggest tests by parsing document text
+- Suggest tests by parsing document text.
-- Automatically insert suggested tests based on document text
+  - Automatically insert suggested tests based on document text.

 ## License